 where dW is the amount of synaptic weight change, x is the sending neuron activity level (e.g., average firing rate of sensory inputs representing conditioned stimuli), r is the actual amount of reward received, and y is the expected amount of reward, computed according to the existing synaptic weights:

-y = xW.
-(2)
+y = xW, (2)

 This learning rule drives learning (changes in weights, dW ) up to the point where the expected prediction of reward (y) matches the actual reward received (r), at which point learning stops, because the difference term in the parentheses goes to 0.
 The dependency on x is critical for credit assignment, which ensures that the most active sending neurons change their weights the most, as such weight changes will be the most effective in reducing the error.
 The widely-used error backpropagation learning algorithm is a mathematical extension of this simpler delta-rule form of learning (Rumelhart, Hinton, & Williams, 1986), and demon- strates the general-purpose power of these error-driven learning principles, underlying the current success in large-scale deep learning models (LeCun, Bengio, & Hinton, 2015).

-We have previously shown that these error-driven learning principles can be applied to the CA1 region of the hippocampus (Ketz, Morkonda, & O’Reilly, 2013), building on theta-phase dynamics discovered by Hasselmo, Bodelon, and Wyble (2002).
-The critical target value driving this error-driven learning is the full pattern of activity over the entorhinal cortex (EC) representing the current state of the rest of the cor- tex.
+We have previously shown that these error-driven learning principles can be applied to the CA1 region of the hippocampus (Ketz, Morkonda, & O’Reilly, 2013), building on phase-dependent CA1 patterns (EC- dominated encoding mode at theta troughs vs. CA3-dominated retrieving mode at theta peaks) discovered by Hasselmo, Bodelon, and Wyble (2002).
+The critical target value driving this error-driven learning is the full pattern of activity over the entorhinal cortex (EC) representing the current state of the rest of the cortex.
 Learning stops when the hippocampal encoding of this EC pattern projecting from CA3 through CA1 matches the target version driven by the excitatory projections into the EC.
-These error-driven learning dy- namics have been indirectly supported empirically by studies of CA1 learning in various tasks (Schapiro, Turk-Browne, Botvinick, & Norman, 2017; Schapiro, Turk-Browne, Norman, & Botvinick, 2016).
+These error-driven learning dynamics have been indirectly supported empirically by studies of CA1 learning in various tasks (Schapiro, Turk-Browne, Botvinick, & Norman, 2017; Schapiro, Turk-Browne, Norman, & Botvinick, 2016).
 How- ever, this prior model retained the Hebbian learning (in a bounded form related to Oja’s rule, known as conditional principal components analysis; CPCA; O’Reilly & Munakata, 2000) for all of the connections within CA3 and DG, because the error signal that drives CA1 learning does not have any way of propagating back to these earlier areas within the overall circuit: the connectivity is only feedforward from CA3 to CA1.

 To be able to apply a similar type of self-limiting error-driven learning to the core area CA3 of the hippocampus, we need a suitable target signal available to neurons within the CA3 that determines when the learning has accomplished what it needs to do.
 Recently, Kowadlo, Ahmed, and Rawlinson (2020) proposed in an abstract, backpropagation-based model that the DG can serve as a kind of teacher to the CA3, driving learning just to the point where CA3 on its own can replicate the same highly pattern-separated representations that the DG imparts on the CA3.
 We build on this idea here, by showing how error-driven learning based on this DG-driven target signal can emerge naturally within the activation dynamics of the hippocampal circuitry, driving learning in the feedforward and recurrent synapses of area CA3.
 Thus, we are able to extend the application of error-driven learning to the “heart” of the hippocampus.